metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_mvn_cmdline_en.md

 # Build the main part

 This section is about building the biggest part of metasfresh.
-If you just get through this section, you can aready be sure that there are no missing dependencies.
+If you just get through this section, you can already be sure that there are no missing dependencies.

 Once maven is installed, open a command line window, `cd` into your working copy of the metasfresh-parent repo and run
 ```